luke-feeney/Are-we-wrong-about-Web3-/README.md

 The tweet that launched a thousand TerminusDB debates.

 If git is the most successful Web3 project, and TerminusDB is ‘git for data’ then we must be web3, right? *[Socrates is a man](https://en.wikipedia.org/wiki/Syllogism) and all that*.
+But isn't web3 about blockchain and crypto?
+Certainly every hacker site that I visit has an article attacking web3, but *usually* just as a proxy for attacking blockchain.
+And that I get.
+Blockchain is too slow for data.

 ### We are git for data, so are we web3?

-This is obviously something that revision control distributed databases with git-like qualities, so I asked the author of the [definitive blog](https://www.dolthub.com/blog/2021-09-17-database-version-control/) on version controlled databases.
+While blockchain is too slow for software, immutabile - or append-only - data store are great.
+Or at least I think so.
+Web3 This is obviously something that revision control distributed databases with git-like qualities, so I asked the author of the [definitive blog](https://www.dolthub.com/blog/2021-09-17-database-version-control/) on version controlled databases.
 Tim from [Dolt](https://github.com/dolthub/dolt) said:

 > If we’re extending the definition of web3 to include decentralized software systems, Version controlled databases, like Terminus and Dolt, must be included.
 Tim Sehn

+But maybe I am just projecting my own image - or the image of TerminusDB - on web3?
+Like Narcissus, am I falling in love with my own reflection?

-We had been batting some Web3 ideas back and forth, but mostly in the context of pitching to VCs.
-Here is an email Gavin sent to me:
+We spent the late part of last year batting some Web3 ideas back and forth, but mostly in the context of pitching to VCs.
+Here is an email that Gavin sent to me:

 ```
 # Web3